search Where Thought Leaders go for Growth

 At the same time, an initial analysis is carried out to determine the possible causes of the incident.
 Diagnostic tools or even previous experience can be mobilized for this assessment.

-☝️ Note that if this is a service request, you must follow the associated procedure.
+☝️ Note that if this is a service request, you must follow the procedure associated with that service.

-All information relating to the incident is analyzed, with the aim of resolving it and getting it back into service within the required timeframe.
+All information relating to the incident is analyzed, with the aim of resolving it and getting it back into service as quickly as possible.
 The teams in charge of this work use a variety of methodologies, from log analysis to real-time testing.

 👉 E.g.: if a server goes down, the team will consult event logs for critical errors, or use monitoring tools to check hardware performance.